 Implementing Data Retention Best Practices

-Here at NovaStor, we make it easy to implement your data retention policy through our backup software solutions.
-You can set up a custom retention schedule so that you only keep the backups that you need.
-Since every business is different, the software gives you the flexibility to adjust your data retention to fit the needs of your business.
-You can select how many valid backups to keep and for how long and what types of backups you wish to retain (file backups, image backups, incremental and differential backups).
-We give you the tools to setup the data retention best practices that are unique to your company and your industry, so that you can meet your business, financial, legal and regulatory needs for data retention.
+NovaBACKUP makes it easy to implement your data retention policy through our backup software solutions.
+You can set up a custom data retention schedule so that only necessary backup data is stored.
+As every business is different, software flexibility to fine-tune adjustments is important.
+You can select how many valid backups to keep and for how long.
+Select what types of backups you wish to retain (file backups, image backups, incremental and differential backups).
+A few good rules of thumb to follow regarding your data retention include:

 1Lorrie Luellig, J.D., and Jake Frazier, J.D.
 "A COBIT Approach to Regulatory Compliance and Defensible Disposal." https://www.isaca.org.
 ISACA JOURNAL, VOLUME 5, 2013.
 Web.
 26 SEP.
 2014.